This article was produced by Georgia Diaconsescu, Marketing Lead at Canva.

 Their job is to express their creativity and there are multiple ways of doing that.

-Personas change but the job is the same
+In other words, personas change but the job is the same.

 It has: